zaiisao/Documentation/en/Interactive Gaming/game_unity.md

-#### Set the Audio Route to Speakerphone (SetEnableSpeakerphone)
+#### Set the Audio Route to the Speakerphone (SetEnableSpeakerphone)

 ```
-public int SetEnableSpeakerphone (bool speakerphone);
+public int SetEnableSpeakerphone (bool speakerphone)
 ```

-This method sets the audio route to *speakerphone*.
-The action, that a headset is plugged in or bluetooth is connected, does not affect the audio route.
+This method sets the audio route to the *speakerphone*.
+Plugging in a headset or connecting a Bluetooth device does not affect the audio route.

-After calling this method, the SDK will return the `onAudioRouteChanged` callback to indicate the changes.
+After calling this method, the SDK returns the `onAudioRouteChanged` callback to indicate the changes.

 <table>
 <colgroup>